 The Advisor has contractually agreed to reimburse the Fund for its operating expenses, and may reduce its management fees, in order to ensure that Total Annual Fund Operating Expenses (excluding acquired fund fees and expense of 0.21%, brokerage commissions, interest, taxes and extraordinary expenses) do not exceed 1.74% of the average daily net assets of the Fund through December 28, 2016.

-5. What platforms are the Funds available on?
+4. What platforms is the Fund available on?

-ATACX and BROTX are available on most major brokerage platforms, including, but not limited to, Fidelity, Vanguard, Schwab, TD Ameritrade, Securities America, Scottrade, E*trade, UBS and Folio.
+ATACX is available on most major brokerage platforms, including, but not limited to, Fidelity, Vanguard, Schwab, TD Ameritrade, Securities America, Scottrade, E*trade, UBS and Folio.

 The minimum initial investment is $2,500.

-Investors in ATAC Funds will receive a Form 1099 from their broker on an annual basis.
+Investors in the ATAC Fund will receive a Form 1099 from their broker on an annual basis.

-8. How often do the funds pay a dividend and when is it paid?
+7. How often does the fund pay a dividend and when is it paid?

-The Funds pay dividends annually in December based on accumulated dividends throughout the year from holdings.
+The Fund pays dividends annually in December based on accumulated dividends throughout the year from holdings.
 There may also be a capital gains distribution based on trading gains and losses.

 Diversification does not assure a profit nor protect against a loss in a declining market.